SEND stands for Special Educational Needs and Disabilities. The Code of Practice states that:

 If we feel that your child needs extra support with their learning and there is a special educational need or disability, your child’s class teacher will contact you.
 You will be involved in the discussion around whether you consent to this and will be asked to sign a registration form.
 You will also be asked some basic question around your child’s health and development, which will support our understanding of your child’s needs.
 Once your child is registered as having SEND they will receive enhanced support at school which can come in many different forms.

 If you have any concerns around your child’s learning and development please speak to their class teacher.
 If you have any outside agency involvement with your child (e.g. GP, paediatrics, speech and language, health visitor) please let your child’s class teacher know and they will be able to advise you on our next steps as a school.
-This may mean that the school SENDCO (Special Educational Needs and Disability Coordinator) Mrs Richardson will speak with you to discuss how we can support you and your child.
+This may mean that the school SENDCO (Special Educational Needs and Disability Coordinator) Miss Begley will speak with you to discuss how we can support you and your child.

 No. Your child can be de-registered at any time.
 If your child’s class teacher feels that your child has made significant progress and no longer requires extra support we will discuss removing them from the SEND register with you.